dakanji/RefindPlus/BUILDING.md

 #### Install the MTOC Utility with HomeBrew

-The mtoc utility is required to convert the Mac OS Mach-O image format to the PE/COFF format required by the UEFI specifications.
+The mtoc utility is required to convert the MacOS Mach-O image format to the PE/COFF format required by the UEFI specifications.

 ```
 $ brew install mtoc && brew upgrade mtoc